dominika-baszanowska/Air-Quality-Data-Continuous/docs/planning.md

 ## Project Scope
 Below is a detailed list of every entity that applies to our project scope:

-The scope of this project are people who do any type of exercise, or physical activity outdoors.
-Also, as the dataset is relevant to Bristol, it is aimed at those living in this city, and to those users with a smart phone.
+* People who do any type of exercise, or physical activity outdoors.
+Also, as the dataset is relevant to
+* Bristol, it is aimed at those living in this city, and to those
+* users with a smart phone.

 ![Insert your Context Diagram Here](images/BPC.jpg)